Moringa

 Taking moringa along with some medications that are broken down by the liver can increase the effects and side effects of some medications.
 Before taking moringa, talk to your healthcare provider if you are taking any medications that are changed by the liver.
 Diabetes medications are also used to lower blood sugar.

-How many diseases can Moringa cure?
+How many conditions can Moringa help maintain?

 Does Moringa detoxify the body?